reduxjs/redux/docs/tutorials/quick-start.md

 })
 ```

-This creates a Redux store, and also automatically configure the Redux DevTools extension so that you can inspect the store while developing.
+This creates a Redux store, and also automatically configures the Redux DevTools extension so that you can inspect the store while developing.

 ### Provide the Redux Store to React